Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- Using one hand, firmly switch the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and call an expert from Northern Comfort Inc at 507-387-6596 quickly.
+- Using one hand, firmly switch the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and call an expert from Northern Comfort Inc at 507-387-6596 quickly.

 No matter your furnace’s age or brand, it has no less than one standard wall switch located on or close to it.